 The Military Brotherhood

-After nine weeks in basic training, I knew the depth of a strong brotherhood.
+After nine weeks in basic training, I understood the depths of strong brotherhood.
 The likes of which no civilian will ever begin to imagine.
 Why is this?
 Imagine spending 24 hours a day with 25 other people for 9 weeks straight.
 That equals 1,512 hours you spend with those people – sleeping, eating, joking, pushing and sometimes crying side-by-side.
 Now, if you do the math and you are sleeping next to your significant other tonight and you spent a 1/2 hour with them in the morning and two hours together before sleep, you will have to be with them for 20 weeks to equal what a U.S. soldier experiences in 9 weeks at basic training with other humans.
 So, when soldiers are deployed for 1 year together, they get pretty close to each other!
 Now, imagine that your 1 year tour of duty is over and you come back to the States.
 Then, inevitably, you get moved onto your next duty station.
 You may never see those people again.
 People that you spent years of your life with are suddenly gone in an instant.

 Brotherhood Never Dies

 In 1996, Antonio Benefield and I met at Shepherd Air Force Base in Texas, where we were put together to in-process into what the Army calls AIT (Advanced Individual Training).
 We had both finished our senior year in high school and were both going to finish our military training.
 Antonio was a stocky-strong black kid from Jacksonville, NC.
 He stood 5’10” and weighed 210 lbs and was strong as an ox!
 Over the next 3 months we lived together, ate together, prayed together and at times cried together.
 We shared a room together and became close.
-At first I couldn’t understand much of what he said as his slang was much different from mine, but I quickly learned about him.
+At first I couldn’t understand much of what he said as his slang was much different from mine, but I picked it up quickly.
 I can still remember slinging him over my shoulder (5’9″ 150 lbs) and doing a fireman’s carry in our daily physical fitness.
-Everywhere he went, I went and vice versa.
+Everywhere he went, I went, and vice versa.
 All of our personal time was spent together as well.
 As it was time to part ways and say goodbye, I knew that this man would be a friend forever.
 In my heart and in my soul, he was my brother.
 We exchanged phone numbers and said we’d talk soon.
-Antonio and I talked a few times over the next few years, but ultimately ended up losing touch with each other.
+Antonio and I talked a few times over the next few years, but we ultimately ended up losing touch with each other.
 I had always imagined what it’d be like to see him again.

 Recently, Antonio had been on my mind.
 In fact, he had been on my mind quite a bit over the past few years.
 I had Googled his name, “Tony Benefield … Jacksonville, NC”… “Anthony Benefield”, but I could never find anything.
 It wasn’t until 3 weeks ago that I opened up an old address book I found I had during our training in Texas, that I found his information.
 I had just been searching the wrong name!
 So I plugged in his full name, “Antonio Benefield”.
 My heart quickly sank and tears came to my eyes.
 I knew it was him.
 How could it be!?
 It was his photo.
 It was his obituary.
-It cut and sank into me.
+It cut, then sank into me.
 I could barely breathe.
 He was gone.
 Although I hadn’t seen him in years, he was a true brother that I lost.
 Antonio was only 38 years old when he died!
 It hurt to know that Antonio was no longer on this Earth.
 Antonio, I will see you soon.
 This is for sure!

 Understanding a Veteran & Our Mental States